Browse by Medical Category

 Research at Mass General

-The Strategic Alliances Initiative is a cornerstone of the Mass General Research Institute’s mission to help scientists engage in more productive and long-lasting collaborations with industry at all stages of their work: from fundamental research to proof of concept, development, and transfer to market and patient care.
+The Strategic Alliances Initiative is a cornerstone of the Massachusetts General Hospital Research Institute’s mission to help scientists engage in more productive and long-lasting collaborations with industry at all stages of their work: from fundamental research to proof of concept, development and transfer to market and patient care.

 The translation of scientific discoveries to clinical practice is rapidly rising on the list of research priorities, as stakeholders adjust to changing realities regarding:

 Massachusetts General Hospital is ideally positioned to contribute to and benefit from this burgeoning emphasis on translational research.
 Its mission—to excel in clinical medicine and scientific research, and to lead in training for both—contains the essential ingredients for successful translational research initiatives that will improve patient care.